casey829/Raymond-Quotes/README.md

 ## How to run the application
 To use the Raymond Randington Quote Generator:\
-1.Ensure you run ["json-server --watch db.json]("json-server --watch db.json") on your terminal 2.open [https://casey829.github.io/Raymond-Quotes/](https://casey829.github.io/Raymond-Quotes/)to view it in your browser 3.Enjoy Raymonds wisdom and humour!
+1.Ensure you run []("json-server --watch db.json") on your terminal

+2.open [https://casey829.github.io/Raymond-Quotes/](https://casey829.github.io/Raymond-Quotes/)to view it in your browser

+3.Enjoy Raymonds wisdom and humour!

 ## Technologies Used